drzdo/arma3-persistent-campaign/README.md

 *Option D:* The way I implemented this:

 - Zeus spawns a crate (wishbox)
-- Players ACE-interact with that crate and temporarily get full ACE Arsenal
+- Players temporarily get full ACE Arsenal
-- They select the gear that they want to see in the outpost as a "trophy"
+- They select the gear that they want to see in the outpost
     - Zeus may verbally impose some limitations
 - When they are done with it, they original loadout is restored
 - And whatever they have selected in ACE Arsenal gets added to the crate
 - Zeus potentially adds something cool to it
-- Zeus moves crate to the enemy base
+- Zeus moves crate to the enemy base.
-- players go fight for the stuff they have personally picked

 Here is how you do it: